auranic/ClinTrajan/README.md

   7. Project vectors with missing values into the space of obtained principal components, the imputed values are taken from the projection values.

 * [PT_Infarctus.ipynb](PT_Infarctus.ipynb) - notebook documenting the analysis of the imputed table, using the methodology of principal trees.
 It contains of the following steps:
   1. Pre-processing the dataset by projecting it into the space of the first principal components.
-Conservative 'elbow rule'-based estimate is used in this case.
+Conservative 'elbow rule'-based estimate for the number of top principal components is used in this case.
   2. [Defining the classes of patients](images/definition_of_classes_infarctus.png), by a separate analysis of dependent (complication and lethality cause) variables, using principal trees.
 Note: when viewed online, the notebook misses the image showing the introduced classification of the patients.
 This image can be found [here](images/definition_of_classes_infarctus.png).
   3. Constructing the principal tree, and post-processing it (pruning short edges and extending the external branches in order to avoid the border effects).
   4. Computing and visualizing associations of the principal tree branches with initial clusters.